HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Course Guide.md

 - Lab Exercise 9 (Abstract Factory)
 - Lab Exercise 10 (Strategy)
 - Lab Exercise 11 (State)
-- Lab Exercise 12 (Commmand)
+- Lab Exercise 12 (Command)
 - Lab Exercise 13 (Observer)
 - Lab Exercise 14 (Template)
 - Lab Exercise 15 (Iterator)
 - Lab Exercise 16 (Decorator)
 - Lab Exercise 17 (Adapter)

+I wont be able to immediately correct your lab exercises and write feedback every time there is a new submission but if you do want me to check out your work if it's correct or if you're on the right track, feel free to reach out and I will look at it.
+Just message me since I wont be able to notice every new submission in vle.

 ## About the Instructor

 You know me.
 Its your CMSC 56 or 57 teacher.
-I've developed and taught this course for the first time last year (enjoy some of the ugly drawings I made just for this course).
-This is the second time I'm delivering this course.
+I've developed and taught this course for the first time last last year (enjoy some of the drawings I made just for this course).
+This is the third time I'm delivering this course.
 This course might be a little rough around the edges sometimes and it may lack some refinement, but I love teaching this course.
-For the previous run I saw my students enjoy the lab exercises in some form or another.
-To be honest I'm kind of disappointed that I wont be physically present while your working on the lab exercises.
+When this was implemented face to face I saw my students enjoy the lab exercises in some form.
+To be honest I'm kind of disappointed that I wont be physically present while you're working on the lab exercises.
 But, don't worry I will try my best to help you remotely if you have issues in your code or something.

 Let's be understanding of each other in these strange times.